forynski/jax-pid-nn/README.md

 ## Evaluation Metrics

-Computed for all three models and all three momentum ranges:
+Computed for all four models and all three momentum ranges:

 - **Accuracy:** Per-class and macro-average
 - **Macro AUC:** Macro-averaged ROC AUC (0.85–0.95 range)